 This district is just next to the 1st, and across the stunningly ornate Pont Alexandre III from the 7th.
 Don't miss the Grand Palais and the Petit Palais.
 Spend a couple of hours visiting the exhibitions then, if you fancy a bit of fresh air, walk the 1.2 miles up the Champs Elysees and do some window shopping, or ‘lecher les vitrines’ as the locals say.

 At the far end, if you have any energy left , pay a visit to the Arc de Triomphe to see the flame of the unknown soldier and take in the fabulous views from the top.

 Just across the river, the 7th Arrt. is a lovely area to base yourself in to enjoy Paris.
 The small characterful streets are full of bars, cafes and restaurants and there’s no shortage of wonderful things to see.

-Don’t miss the fabulous Musée d’Orsay (Eurostar 2 for 1 offer) or the Musée Rodin, set in an elegant 18th century mansion.
+Don’t miss the fabulous Musée d’Orsay or the Musée Rodin, set in an elegant 18th century mansion.
 Just around the corner you’ll come to les Invalides, site of Napoleon’s tomb and the Musée de l’Armee.
 In the distance you’ll see the Eiffel tower, walk along rue de Grenelle towards it and you’ll see rue Cler market on your left.
 It’s a great place to stop and buy everything you need for a picnic on the Champs de Mars while you’re taking selfies in front of the world's most famous tower.